pachterlab/kb_docs/docs/source/sc/technologies.rst

 Technologies and the -x string
 ===============================

 This section will cover how to tell the ``kb count`` within **kb-python** how to process sequencing data depending on the technology that produced the data.
-As different sequencing assays have different read structures, strandedness, parity, and barcodes, one must provide the specifications for the technology which produced the sequencing reads.
+As different sequencing assays have different read structures, strandedness, parity, and barcodes, one must provide the specifications for the technology that produced the sequencing reads.

 -x string